 As mandated by the Sunbury College Council, students are expected to attend in designated school uniform.
-Students are to follow the college uniform protocols (e.g. hats not to be worn in classroom).
+Students are to follow the college uniform protocols.

 School Rules

 A break-down of the main school rules are listed in the student diary.
 These rules cover behaviour in class, the yard, and to and from school, the wearing of uniform, notifying absence from school, items not permitted at school, the wearing of jewellery and make-up.
 The college has a Mobile phone/Electronic Device policy that bans their use or appearance in class.